 We value your feedback on our programs and welcome comments, feedback and enquiries by email to Active and Healthy Team.

-Council's children's and seniors' immunisation clinics provide free vaccinations to eligible residents.
+Council's community immunisation clinics provide free vaccinations to eligible residents.

 Council's AST program promotes walking, cycling, scootering, carpooling and/or catching public transport to school.